danielcayer/F5-Symposium-2022-301a/docs/class8/module08/module08.rst

 Lab 8 - BIG-IP basic device config and manage software
 ======================================================

-You will configure NTP, DNS, administrative partitions, user roles and review steps to upgrade software.
+You will configure NTP, DNS, VLANs and you will review the procedure for upgrading BIG-IP software.

 301a Objectives covered: